 On the other end of the spectrum are the elaborate humidor cabinets, walk-in humidors, and temperature-controlled frigadors where you can monitor storage conditions like the inside of a laboratory.
 Still, the concept is the same: store your cigars in a humidity-controlled, safe location.

 Somewhere in between those two sides of the spectrum are the humidors most cigar smokers own and enjoy.
 Desktop humidors, high-end travel humidors, glass-top humidors–maybe a cabinet.
-These are the humidors you find in the Klaro line: the Renzo, the Octador, the Primera Glass top.
+Our lineup of Klaro humidors includes the following: the Renzo, the Octador, the Primera Glass top.
 High quality, medium capacity, and stylish–something you wouldn’t mind showing off even to the tasteful non-smoker.
 Also, they’re still relatively simple in design: wood, humidity control, digital or analog hygrometer, and a lid with a good seal.

 And that might be why smokers are more willing to attempt building DIY humidors themselves.
 It’s a project that looks, from the outlook, well within their wheelhouse.
 But just how easy is it to build a humidor on your own?
 And how well do they function?
 Here, we dive into the world of DIY humidors to see why so many attempt this feat.
 And is it worth it in the end?